 Testimonials for Alison

 In this class you will plunge into the personal themes that make your real life stories uniquely yours.
 For the first four weeks, instructor Alison Luterman will give carefully crafted writing exercises designed to elicit the undertones and overtones that elevate events and anecdotes into the realm of art.
 During the 3-week break in the middle, you’ll participate in a buddy system, exchanging writes with one another via email to keep your productivity and momentum going.
-The latter weeks will be dedicated to refining and then workshopping the pieces you have begun, bringing them to the next level of craft.
+The latter weeks will be dedicated to workshopping and refining the pieces you have begun.

 “Every one of us is neck-deep in the middle of our own long and winding stories, stories that, when shared, can help us bridge the gap between ourselves and the rest of the world,” says Alison.
 “What’s wonderful about finding and honing these stories – about being a writer, in fact, is that…it redeems everything, even the moment of burning shame when you flunked the driving test three times, even the fact that you could never decide what you wanted to be when you grew up.
 It reminds you that once you were twenty and limber and unafraid to sleep in the cornfield when hitchhiking across France.
 And, like the smell of fresh coffee or a first kiss, it heightens the senses.
 We’ll workshop your essays or memoir excerpts from the standpoint of craft, voice, and structure, using the techniques of fiction writing, playwriting, and even poetry to enliven your writing.”